howdareyoureview/howdareyoureview.github.io/_posts/2018-07-08-review-sicario-day-of-soldado.md

 ---
 layout: post
-title: "Sicario: Day of the Soldado"
+title: "Sicario Day of the Soldado"
 image: 'https://res.cloudinary.com/how-dare-you-review/image/upload/v1531594192/sicario-2.jpg'
 description: Sicario: Day of the Soldado isn't the masterpiece the original was, but it's excellent characters are enough to make it a compelling watch.
 category: 'action'